Germans hit the streets against deals with far right | Malay Mail

 Thuringia rocked national politics on February 5, when state lawmakers from Chancellor Angela Merkel’s centre-right CDU party voted with far-right, anti-immigrant AfD representatives to elect liberal politician Thomas Kemmerich state premier.

+“I’m demonstrating because the AfD is gaining a lot of influence in the eastern regions,” said Maria Reuter, a 74-year old Erfurt resident.

+“A red line was crossed when the right and far-right combined their votes,” she said, adding: “This cannot stand”.

-Spontaneous demonstrations quickly broke out across Germany in response, targeted especially at the CDU and Kemmerich’s Free Democrats (FDP).
+The Erfurt gathering was the latest of many protests that broke out spontaneously across Germany in response to the controversial electoral pact, and which have been targeted especially against the CDU and Kemmerich’s Free Democrats (FDP).

 Barely 24 hours after accepting the vote, Kemmerich agreed to step down.